“The Lenovo Yoga 9i 14 Gen 7 offers outstanding performance thanks to Intel's 12th-gen CPU, and it's received a stunning new design.”

 The touchpad is 45% larger than the previous generation, and it’s indeed spacious.
 It’s comfortable across its entire surface and offers a satisfying click, although only the bottom of the touchpad responds to presses.
 As a Microsoft Precision touchpad, it provides confident Windows 11 multitouch gesture support.
 The touchpad is a strength.

 Of course, the display is touch-enabled, and it was precise and accurate as most touch displays are today.
-It also supports Lenovo’s Precision active pen, which I found to work as well as any other for handwriting and sketching using Windows 11 Ink.
-The pen is included in the box, which is a plus.
+It also supports Lenovo’s Precision active pen, which I found to work as well as any other for handwriting and sketching using

 Another burning question regarding Intel’s 12th-gen CPUs is their efficiency.
 We expect them to offer better battery life than the previous generation, but that’s been based on Intel marketing claims without independent benchmarks to back them up.
 The thing is, the Yoga 9i 14 Gen 7 doesn’t just benefit from any 12th-gen efficiencies.
 It also packs in 75 watt-hours of battery capacity, which is a lot for a 14-inch laptop — even one with a power-hungry OLED display.
 So, we must keep that in mind when evaluating the laptop’s longevity and drawing any conclusions about Alder Lake CPUs.